HamimAdal/Middleware_Space_Broker-Prototype-/README.md

 ---- An android device was used as a personal device to facilitate our experiment so that a user can have a similar experience interacting with space when he/she is in a real IoT environment.

----- The task of building the interface 'Space Broker', was accomplished on the Raspberry-pi where LEDs, sensors, cooling fans and other equipments were used as an alternative to real physical devices.
+---- The task of building the interface 'Space Broker', was accomplished on the Raspberry-pi where LEDs, sensors, cooling fans and other equipment were used as an alternative to real physical devices.

 # Getting Started